MoniMurray/bookworms-et-al/README.md

 	- I created this project using the [Code Institute student custom template](https://github.com/Code-Institute-Org/gitpod-full-template);
 	- click the 'Use this template' button in the template and then 'create a new respository' from the dropdown;
 	- Name the repository, then click 'Create Repository' button;
-	- On your newly opened 'repo', click the button for the IDE of your choice, I use Gitpod, to launch the repo in the IDE;
+	- On your newly opened 'repo', click the button for the code editor of your choice, I use Gitpod, to launch the repo in the IDE;
 	- Paste in your new repository name where prompted to create a new Gitpod workspace, click Continue;
-	- optional, When the workspace opens, Pin your project to the top left of your browser window for ease of launching every time you code.
+	- optional: When the workspace opens, Pin your project to the top left of your browser window for ease of launching every time you code.

 - The following are the short set up steps to start a Django project